Table of contents

 • Exposure (sun and wind can be intense from lack of tree cover)

-• East side of the loop is brushy (manzanita)
+• The east side of the loop is brushy (manzanita)

 • Substantial blow-downs